defenseunicorns/uds-package-dubbd/README.md

 ## Creating releases

 The pipeline uses [release-please-action](https://github.com/google-github-actions/release-please-action) for versioning and releasing OCI packages.
 This will automatically update `metadata.version` field in zarf.yaml to the same version number that is used for the release tag.
-To make this work, the `version` field must be be surrounded with Release Please's annotations,
+To make this work, the `version` field must be surrounded by Release Please's annotations,

 ```yaml
   # x-release-please-start-version